This post may contain affiliate links. Please read our disclosure policy.

 - Incredibly soft and tender.
 Thanks to the use of a Japanese technique called Tangzhong, this bread stays soft for up to 5 days!
 Plus, it has a light and fluffy texture!

-🍞 What is Sandwich Bread
+🍞 What Is Sandwich Bread

 Sandwich bread, also called Pullman loaf or “Pain de Mie,” is a type of white bread baked in a rectangular lidded pan.
 It is commonly used to make grilled cheese, butter, or jam sandwiches.